sifatanindho/cognitive-load-vr/README.md

 environments.
 Currently, cognitive load detection relies heavily on subjective measures, such as self-reports and questionnaires, which do not allow real-time feedback to learners and instructors.
 In our study, we want to design and evaluate an AI agent that gauge the cognitive load after a task and provides a better suited follow-up task for the user.
+This would provide an effective way of understanding and managing cogntiive load in real-time.

 This is the codebase for that agent.